T-Vine/T-Vine/README.md

 Edit: I've made a new website!
 For some more information about me, please check out "t-vine.github.io".
+There's only a little on it, due to some personal problems currently.

 Hello, I'm T-Vine!
 I'm an amateur coder interested in several languages and increasing my general knowledge.